 It also makes people feel good, potentially leading to more prosocial behavior.

-And when status is awarded with prosocial behavior, higher doses of testosterone made people behave more generously.
+And when status is awarded through prosocial behavior, higher doses of testosterone made people behave more generously.

 In sum, testosterone makes people seek status.